manticoresoftware/manticoresearch/manual/english/Searching/Full_text_matching/Operators.md

 ```sql
 Church NOTNEAR/3 street
 ```

-The `NOTNEAR` operator serves as a negative assertion.
-It matches a document when the left argument is present and either the right argument is absent from the document or the right argument is a specified distance away from the end of the left matched argument.
-The distance is denoted in words.
+The `NOTNEAR` operator serves as a negative assertion and functions as the logical inverse of the `NEAR` operator.
+It matches a document when the left argument is present, provided that the right argument is either absent from the document or is located **more than** the specified distance away from the left argument.

 The syntax is `NOTNEAR/N`, which is case-sensitive and does not permit spaces between the `NOTNEAR` keyword, slash sign, and distance value.

+Key behaviors include:
+*   **Symmetry**: Like `NEAR`, the `NOTNEAR` operator applies regardless of the order of terms in the text.
+It will exclude a match if the right argument is found within the specified distance either **before** or **after** the left argument.
+*   **Distance Threshold**: The distance `N` represents the nearby range (inclusive).
+If the words are separated by `N` words or fewer, the match is discarded.
+The right argument must be `N + 1` or more words away.
-Both arguments of this operator can be terms or any operators or group of operators.
+*   **Arguments**: Both arguments of this operator can be terms, phrases, or groups of operators.

 ### SENTENCE and PARAGRAPH operators